 Step 3.
 When the pot reaches a boil, reduce it to a simmer.

-Note: This is a thick soup, but there should be about 1/2″ liquid covering the vegetables at all times, so add additional stock as needed.
+Note: This is a thick soup, but there should be about ½″ liquid covering the vegetables at all times, so add additional stock as needed.

 - Freezer Meal Version: Dump all ingredients raw into a gallon-sized freezer-safe bag.
 Lay flat and press the air out.
 Freeze horizontally, then stack vertically to save freezer space.
 To prepare, dump contents into a large pot OR a slow cooker and cook according to directions.

-- Adding 2 cups of shredded chicken makes this a non-vegetarian meal (if you need to appease the meat and potato folks in the family), but my favorite version (and the most frugal option) is to serve over hot rice.
-Although if you happen to have leftover noodles or other grains in the fridge, feel free to serve them with this soup!
+- Adding 2 cups of shredded chicken makes this a non-vegetarian meal (if you need to appease the meat and potato folks in the family), but my favorite version (and the most frugal option) is to serve the lentil soup with red lentils over hot rice.
+Using leftover cooked chicken keeps this a frugal recipe.

-- If you don’t have all the vegetables in this recipe, no worries – substitute with whatever you happened to have on hand.
-Add zucchini if it’s summer, butternut squash in the fall, sweet potato in the winter, and asparagus in the summer.
-Seriously, add whatever you have because it’s really the red lentils that make this recipe rock!
+- If you don’t have all the vegetables in this recipe, no worries – substitute with whatever seasonal produce you happen to have on hand.

 Serve this with:

-- hot rice
+- Hot rice

-- pasta noodles
+- Pasta noodles

-- as-is, with optional cilantro as garnish
+- As-is, with optional cilantro and a dash of lemon juice as garnish

 - Curried Butternut Squash Soup